Every small business owner knows just how important a timely, paid invoice is for their bottom line.

 Unless you have a recurring payment system in place with clients, you’ll have to rely on your clients to pay by your payment terms.

-If they don’t?
+And if they don’t?
 You may have to levy a late charge.
 Or you may choose to give them some wiggle room.
 Either way, you need to follow up.

 Some business owners are reticent to follow up on invoices, feeling that their original message should be enough to get the point across.